- Officials: Lanza killed 26 people at a school and his mother before he was found dead

 "He was definitely the challenge of the family in that house.
 Every family has one," she told CNN affiliate WLS.
 "They have one.
 I have one.
 But never in trouble with the law, never in trouble with anything."

-She said Lanza's mother "battled" with the school board and had to home-school her son.
+She said Lanza's mother "battled" with the school board and ended up having her son home-schooled.

-"She had issues with school," said the aunt, who lives in Crystal Lake, Illinois.
+"She had issues with school," the aunt, who lives in Crystal Lake, Illinois, said.
 "I'm not 100% certain if it was behavior or learning disabilities, but he was a very, very bright boy.
 He was smart."